t-chx/blog/_posts/2016-02-29-merge-conflicts.md

 ---
 layout: post
-title:  "Handling conflicts when merging branches or collaborating on a file"
+title:  "Handling conflicts when collaborating on a book"
 date:   2016-02-29 10:00:00
 categories: features
 author: soreine
 ---

-Stuck editing a book because of the infamous ['Can not fast forward'](https://github.com/GitbookIO/gitbook/issues/1117) error ?
-Fortunately, this should never happen again.
+Intense collaboration and merging branches just got easier!

 <!-- more -->

 # Collaborate more, without problem

-The version 5 of the editor will make collaboration on books even more seamless.
+Version 5 of the editor will make collaboration on books even more seamless.
 The new conflict resolution feature let several authors edit the same file at the same time, without encountering errors because of conflicts.
 Likewise, this feature allows merging of any branches, even if they have conflicting differences.

 # Conflicts happen